Detecting Hate Speech with GPT-3: Background

 \subsection{Language models, Transformers and GPT-3}

 }

-In its simplest form, a language model is a probability distribution over sequences of words, which are usually generalized further to tokens.
-The sequence of tokens constitutes different linguistic units --- words, sentences, and even documents \citep{bengio2003neural}.
+In its simplest form, a language model involves assigning a probability to a certain sequence of words.
+For instance, the sequence `the cat in the hat' is probably more likely than `the cat in the computer'.
+We typically talk of tokens, or collections of characters, rather than words, and a sequence of tokens constitutes different linguistic units: words, sentences, and even documents \citep{bengio2003neural}.
 Language models predict the next token based on inputs.
 If we consider each token in a vocabulary as a dimension, then the dimensionality of language quickly becomes large \citep{rosenfeld2000two}.
 Over time a variety of statistical language models have been created to nonetheless enable prediction.
 The n-gram is one of the earliest language models.
 It works by considering the co-occurrence of tokens in a sequence.
-In the early 2000s, prominent neural network language models were developed, for instance \citet{bengio2003neural}.
+For instance, given the four-word sequence, `the cat in the', it is more likely that the fifth word is `hat' rather than `computer'.
+In the early 2000s, language models based on neural networks were developed, for instance \citet{bengio2003neural}.
 These were then built on by word embeddings language models in the 2010s in which the distance between tokens represents how related those tokens are, for instance \citet{turian2010word}.
 In 2017, \citet{vaswani2017attention} introduced the Transformer, which marked a new era for language models.
 The Transformer is a network architecture for neural networks that can be trained more quickly than many other approaches \citep{vaswani2017attention}.
-Now most of the representative pre-trained language models, such as BERT \citep{devlin2018bert}, GPT-2 \citep{radford2019language}, and GPT-3 \citep{brown2020language}, are built on this architecture.
+Now most representative pre-trained language models, such as Google's BERT \citep{devlin2018bert}, as well as OpenAI's Generative Pre-trained Transformer (GPT)-2 \citep{radford2019language}, and GPT-3 \citep{brown2020language}, are built on this architecture.
+These models are widely used; for instance BERT is used by Google search.

+GPT-3 is the third generation of the Generative Pre-trained Transformer models created by OpenAI, a private company in California that develops artificial intelligence models.
+GPT-3 is an autoregressive NLP model that can perform a variety of tasks, including responding to questions, summarizing, and parsing text, translation, and classification.
+Interactions with the model involve inputting some text as a prompt and GPT-3 returning a text completion according to that prompt.